Florent Muslija: Karlsruher SC

-On 21 May 2017, Muslija made his debut as professional footballer in a 2–1 away defeat against Eintracht Braunschweig after coming on as a substitute at 70th minute in place of Kai Luibrand.
+On 21 May 2017, Muslija made his debut as professional footballer in a 2–1 away defeat against Eintracht Braunschweig after coming on as a substitute in the 70th minute in place of Kai Luibrand.
 Three days after the debut, he signed a two-year professional contract with Karlsruher SC.
 On 9 November 2017, Muslija extended his contract prematurely until 2021.

 Hannover 96

 On 31 August 2018, Muslija in last day of the 2018 summer transfer window signed a four-year contract with Bundesliga club Hannover 96.
 Hannover 96 reportedly paid a €2 million transfer fee.
-His debut with Hannover 96 came on 30 September in Matchday 6 of 2018–19 Bundesliga against Eintracht Frankfurt after coming on as a substitute at 69th minute in place of Julian Korb.
+His debut with Hannover 96 came on 30 September in Matchday 6 of 2018–19 Bundesliga against Eintracht Frankfurt after coming on as a substitute in the 69th minute in place of Julian Korb.

 SC Paderborn

 On 2 January 2022, Muslija signed a one-and-a-half-year contract with 2.
 Bundesliga club SC Paderborn and received squad number 30.
 Thirteen days later, he made his debut in a 2–1 away win against 1.
 FC Nürnberg after being named in the starting line-up.
 Seven days after debut, Muslija scored his first goals for SC Paderborn in his second appearance for the club in a 3–4 home defeat over Werder Bremen in 2.
 Bundesliga.